v-mstrs/short-term-memory/README.md

 # short-term-memory

-A very simple backend API that manages a local SQLite database of novels and their corresponding characters.
+A very small and simple FastAPI backend that manages a local SQLite database of novels and their corresponding characters.

 ## Instalation